ImperaLuna/veridion_product_deduplication_challenge/README.md

 3. **Type Conversion Issues**:
    - Simply using Pandas built in method `.astype(object)` didn't resolve the serialization problems.
    - Converting to strings `.astype(string)` created an interesting problem.
-The framework was allocating memory for each string creating multiple dtypes based on memory allocation inside our column.
+The framework was allocating memory for each string creating multiple `dtypes` based on memory allocation inside our column.
 Preventing using pyarrow engine to save the data.

 ### Solution:
-   - For simple lists containing only strings, we used the native `Python list `
+   - For simple lists containing only strings, we used the native `Python list `.
    - For complex structures (lists containing dictionaries),  we turned each dictionary into a JSON string using `json.dumps()`.
-After data processing we ended up saving the string inside a `Python list`
+After data processing we ended up saving the string inside a `Python list`.

 ### Where to Find the Final Dataset